lowRISC/sonata-system/capability_modification_reference_guide.md

 remu a0 a1, a2 # a0 = a1 % a2
 csetboundsrounddown ca0, ca0, a0
 end:
 ```
 ## CSetBoundsImm
 ## CSetHigh
-Always clears the tag bit
+While this instruction always clears the tag bit, it can be used in conjunction with cbuildcap to build new tagged
+capabilities.
+### Pseudocode
+### Assembly
 ## CUnseal
 CUnseal takes two capabilities, one that is sealed `cap` and that is used to unseal it `unseal_cap`.
 This test checks that
 the otype of `cap` is within the bounds of `unseal_cap` and if this is the case, `unseal_cap` is used to unseal `cap`.
 There